 Video Based Methods.
 For video-based classifiers, we again use state of the art architectures for a video classification task.
-Karpathy et al. explored multiple ways to fuse tem-
+Karpathy et al. explored multiple ways to fuse temporal information from consecutive frames using 2D pre-

 6We report the precision, recall and F1 score of the minor class in all our results